profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 It is how we apply the teachings that counts.
 Are we living wholeheartedly according with what we have learned?
-This is a more useful line of enquiry than, ‘When can I go on another retreat?’ or ‘If I could only knuckle down to more study?’
-Such questions are OK if they lead us to releasing attachments but not if they are an expression of our addiction to always wanting or becoming more.
+This is a more useful line of enquiry than, ‘When can I go on another retreat?’ or ‘If I could only knuckle down to more study.’
+Such questions are OK if they lead us to releasing attachments, but not if they are an expression of our addiction to always wanting or becoming more.
 If what is needed is a subtle shift of attention to simply being more mindful in the present moment, even striving hard for profound insights obstructs our progress.